connor-a-casey/fso-simulation/README.md

 4. **Check the Output:**

-    Check the `data/output` folder for results from each component.
+    Check the `data/output/dynamic_analysis` folder for results from each component.

 ## Dependencies

 - Satellite TLE data file (`.tle`)
 - Access to the EUMETSAT API gateway for cloud cover data
 - Docker (if using the Docker setup)
-- Python (version X.X or higher)
+- Python (version 3.9 or higher)
 - Required Python packages listed in `requirements.txt`

-## Dependencies

-- Satellite TLE data file (`.tle`)
-- API gateway access for cloud cover data
-- Python (version X.X or higher)
-- [List any other dependencies or libraries required]

 ## Repository Contents:
 - **Paper:** [Link to published paper](https://arxiv.org/abs/2410.23470)